yoren/gravityflow/readme.txt

 - Fixed an issue with shortcodes used in the HTML field content not being processed on the entry detail view.
 - Fixed an issue with the import process where the feeds remain inside the form meta.
 - Fixed an issue with the import process where the revert step setting is not imported correctly.
+- Fixed an issue with the permissions for printing where email assignees can't print.

 = 1.4 =